lammps/lammps/doc/src/pair_mliap.rst

 .. versionadded:: TBD

-The descriptor style *ace* is a class of highly general atomic descriptors, atomic cluster expansion descriptors (ACE) from :ref:`(Drautz) <Drautz19>` , that include a radial basis, an angular basis, and bases for other variables (such as chemical species) if relevant.
+The descriptor style *ace* is a class of highly general atomic descriptors, atomic cluster expansion descriptors (ACE) from :ref:`(Drautz) <Drautz19>`, that include a radial basis, an angular basis, and bases for other variables (such as chemical species) if relevant.
 In descriptor style *ace*, the *ace* descriptors may be defined up to an arbitrary body order.
 This descriptor style is the same as that used in :doc:`pair_style pace <pair_pace>` and :doc:`compute pace <compute_pace>`.
 The available models with *ace* in ML-IAP are *linear* and *mliappy*.
 The *ace* descriptors and models require building LAMMPS with the ML-PACE package (see below).
 The *mliappy* model style may be used with *ace* descriptors, but it requires that LAMMPS is also built with the PYTHON package.
-As with other, the *mliappy* model style can be used to couple arbitrary python models that use the *ace* descriptors such as Pytorch NNs.
+As with other model styles, the *mliappy* model style can be used to couple arbitrary python models that use the *ace* descriptors such as Pytorch NNs.
 Note that *ALL* mliap model styles with *ace* descriptors require that descriptors and hyperparameters are supplied in a `.yace` or `.ace` file, similar to :doc:`compute pace <compute_pace>`.

 The pair_style *mliap* command must be followed by two keywords *model* and *descriptor* in either order, or the one keyword *unified*.
 A